axibase/atsd/api/data/properties/delete.md

 ### Delete Markers

-Due to the specifics of the underlying storage technology, records deleted with this method are not instantly removed from the disk.
+Due to the specifics of the underlying storage technology, property records deleted with this method are not instantly removed from the disk.

-Instead, the records are masked with a `DELETE` marker timestamped at the delete request time.
-The `DELETE` marker hides all data rows recorded with an earlier timestamp.
+Instead, the records are masked with a `DELETE` marker timestamped at the time the delete operation is initiated.
+The `DELETE` marker hides all properties recorded with an earlier timestamp.

+When an entire entity is deleted, the `DELETE` marker hides all properties for the given entity regardless of the timestamp.

+As a result, while the `DELETE` marker is present, re-inserting property records for a deleted type with an earlier timestamp or for a deleted entity will fail because new records will not be visible.

-The actual deletion from the disk, which removes both the `DELETE` marker as well as earlier records, occurs in the background as part of a scheduled procedure called [`major compaction`](../../../administration/compaction.md).
+The actual deletion from the disk, which removes both the `DELETE` markers as well as the masked records, occurs in the background as part of a scheduled HBase procedure called [`major compaction`](../../../administration/compaction.md).

-Properties re-inserted before a `major compaction` occurs do not contain the `DELETE` marker.

 To identify pending `DELETE` markers for a given type and entity, run: